What is a Grant of Letters of Administration

 If you are entitled to a share of the deceased's estate, you are a beneficiary.

 A beneficiary's priority to apply for a grant of letters of administration is usually determined by the size of their entitlement to the deceased's estate.
 Individuals with a larger entitlement have a higher priority.
-The spouse of the deceased generally has priority to apply for a grant of letters of administration.
+The spouse of the deceased for non-Muslim estates generally has priority to apply for a grant of letters of administration.

 Beneficiaries with lower priority may: